 Gorilla trekking is one of the most done safari activity in both Uganda and Rwanda.
 It’s considered the major highlight to any safari in East Africa.
 Uganda Gorilla Safari Packing List.

-There are only about 890 mountain gorillas that are said to still living world-wide and Uganda is said to hosting the highest number of these apes almost a half of these apes live in Uganda the rest are shared by Rwanda and DRC.
-The activity is regarded as one of the most popular but expensive safari activity but yet the most done safari activity.
+There are only about 890 remaining mountain gorillas world-wide and Uganda is said to host the highest number of these apes.
+Almost a half of these apes live in Uganda, the rest are shared by Rwanda and DRC.
+The activity is regarded as one of the most popular but expensive safari activity and also the most done safari activity.

 It is best to have layers of clothing, as temperatures tend to change at any time.
-Gorilla trekking involves passing through difficult trails which are sometimes muddy so a study pair of walking shoes is high recommended
+Gorilla trekking involves passing through difficult trails which are sometimes muddy so a steady pair of walking shoes is highly recommended.

 The following packing list is only meant as a guideline as you may have your own favorites:

 1. 2 –3 pairs of light weight khakis/trousers probably that one which can get dry swiftly (if wearing on treks)